hockey player picking a hockey stick in the dressing room

 However, composite sticks will improve your game.
 In a game that is constantly speeding up, some of the most effective tactics to strengthen one’s game are to reduce stick weight and add new, optimized tech to equipment.
 These sticks are far more common than wood nowadays, and they are also better at flexing and on the energy transfer.
 Kick points are also much more refined in composite sticks than wood.

-Shaft
+Hockey Stick Shaft

 In terms of length, you will not only want to keep in mind your height, but also the flex you want.
 Before purchasing a stick, determine how long it will be once you cut it to your size.
 Cutting off more of the stick will result in a stiffer stick, or higher flex.

-Shaft height is another preference thing.
-When standing in skates, most players will have their stick cut somewhere between their chin and their nose.
-Some players will play with longer sticks than that; likewise, others may prefer shorter cuts.
 Generally, longer sticks complement defensive play, whereas shorter sticks will complement offensive play.
 If you’re not sure or are nervous about cutting your stick, you can always start with a longer stick and cut more of the shaft off later as needed.
 You also always have the option of adding a stick extension to the end of the shaft if the stick is too short.

 Shaft geometry and grip may be other factors for you to consider when deciding on a stick.
 Lower-end sticks may only vary in having a soft gloss grip or none at all (clear finish).
 Higher-end or middle-grade sticks could differ in their entire shape and grip texture.
 With CCM’s Ribcor Trigger 6 Pro, for example, the shaft varies in shape across the entire shaft to balance certain areas and keep others more mobile.
 In the same vein, Bauer’s Nexus series features a pentagon-shaped shaft for anatomical control.

-One-Piece Sticks vs. Two-Piece Sticks
+One-Piece Sticks vs Two-Piece Sticks

 One-piece hockey sticks will be on the higher end of performance and feel.
 They give a noticeable connection between you and the puck, making it easier to control every aspect of your gameplay.
 They also feature the most tech, with some extra additions in their hosel.
 They do come at a notable cost, however, which is usually a little more than twice the price you would pay if you were to buy the blade and shaft of the same stick separately and piece them together yourself.